 Transhipment may be a useful way to avoid paying certain tariffs and import duties.
-In recent news, China has been criticised by U.S. President Donald Trump for avoiding tariffs when exporting Chinese steel into the U.S. through transhipment via other Asian countries such as Vietnam, Malaysia and the Philippines.
+China has been criticised by former U.S. President Donald Trump for avoiding tariffs when exporting Chinese steel into the U.S. through transhipment via other Asian countries such as Vietnam, Malaysia and the Philippines.
 It is alleged that China has exported steel to other countries for simple processing (like relabelling) and then importing those same goods into the U.S. as if those goods originated from that third country.

 Singapore and Port Klang: Australia’s most important transhipment ports

-When importing goods into Australia on a route that tranships, goods will likely stop over at Singapore or Port Klang, Malaysia prior to arriving at your final destination port.
+When importing goods into Australia on a route that tranships, goods will likely stopover at Singapore or Port Klang, Malaysia prior to arriving at your final destination port.

 Singapore: the world’s largest transhipment hub

-Singapore has always been a shipping nation, and has often been cited as the largest transhipment port in the world.
+Singapore has always been a shipping nation and has often been cited as the largest transhipment port in the world.
 Back in 1819, a British colonial agent wrote that the “Port of Singapore is a free port, and the trade thereof is open to ships and vessels of every nation, equally and alike to all”.
-In January 2019, this became certainly the case when Singapore port operator PSA entered into a joint venture agreement with Japanese shipping line Ocean Network Express (ONE).
+In January 2019, this became certainly the case when Singapore port operator PSA entered into a joint venture agreement with the Japanese shipping line Ocean Network Express (ONE).
 This ensured that the three major shipping alliances (accounting for about 75 per cent of container shipping trade) were drawn to Singapore.